loctools/locjson/README.md

 ### Per-unit `properties` block contents

-This dictionary stores information related to the file as a whole:
+This dictionary stores information related to the unit:

 ```json
             "properties": {